John Koowarta Reconciliation Law Scholarship

 The John Koowarta Reconciliation Law Scholarship is available to Aboriginal and Torres Strait Islander students enrolled in an approved course of study that is a prerequisite to admission as a legal practitioner in any Australian jurisdiction at or through an Australian tertiary institution.

-If you would like to be notified when the 2019 round opens, please send an email to email@example.com.
+If you have any queries about the scholarship, or would like to be notified when the next round opens please send an email to firstname.lastname@example.org.

 For more information about the Scholarship or to make a tax deductable contribution to the scholarship trust fund, please email email@example.com.